SpareCores/sc-www/README.md

 documents as a markdown file at the `src/assets/TOS.md` path.

-Optionally, you can also link a Posthog project to anonymously track page visits, clicks etc via the following environment variables:
+Optionally, you can also link a Posthog project to anonymously track page visits, clicks etc. via the following environment variables:

 - NG_APP_POSTHOG_KEY: The Posthog project token
 - NG_APP_POSTHOG_HOST: The Posthog tracking API endpoint, e.g. https://us.i.posthog.com

+You can use your OIDC provider of choice to authenticate users.
+By default, the project uses the ZITADEL OIDC provider Set the following environment variables to configure the OIDC provider:

+- NG_APP_ZITADEL_CLIENT_ID: The client ID of the OIDC provider e.g. 123456789123456@sc-www
+- NG_APP_ZITADEL_DOMAIN: The domain of the OIDC provider e.g. https://YOUR-PROJECT.zitadel.cloud
+- NG_APP_ZITADEL_USERINFO_ENDPOINT: The OIDC provider userinfo endpoint e.g. https://YOUR-PROJECT.zitadel.cloud/oidc/v1/userinfo
+- NG_APP_DOMAIN_BASE_URL: The base URL of your Domain with a closing '/' e.g. http://localhost:4200/

 ## Development server